meshery/meshery/docs/pages/guides/mesheryctl/working-with-mesheryctl.md

 category: mesheryctl
 ---

 Meshery's command line interface is `mesheryctl`.
-Use `mesheryctl` to both manage the lifecyle of Meshery itself and to access and invoke any of Meshery's application and cloud native manager functions. `mesheryctl` commands can be categorized as follows:
+Use `mesheryctl` to both manage the lifecyle of Meshery itself and to access and invoke any of Meshery's application and cloud native management functions. `mesheryctl` commands can be categorized as follows:

 - `mesheryctl` - Global overrides and flags
 - `mesheryctl app` - Service Mesh Application Management